cs4241-19a/fp/proposal.md

 # AJAJA Games

-A game website which hosts many games of various types.
+A game website which hosts simple arcade and puzzle games that can be played in any web browser.
+The website's main interface will feature the games created over the course of the project as well as a way to login to save scores.

 ## Team
 - Andrew Bonaventura